Skip to content

 With an account through our CoPay Connect™ Patient portal, you can log in and upload your documents.
 If you don’t have an account you can register to create one.

-• You can proceed with the online enrollment today and provide us with your primary cancer diagnosis.
-However, as part of our ongoing compliance requirements, the patient’s diagnosis must be verified by the treating physician within 75 days from your grant start date.
+You can proceed with the online enrollment today and self report your diagnosis.
+However, as part of our ongoing compliance requirements, the patient’s diagnosis must be verified by the treating physician within 90 days from your grant start date.
 Download Physician Verification Form »

 If funds are no longer available, we will notify you and provide you with resources to other foundations and organizations that may be able to help.